 BENEFITS FOR WINNERS AND PRIZE-WINNERS OF OPEN DOORS OLYMPIAD

-Announcement of the portfolio competition results
+Announcement of the first-round results

-Grading of the second stage of Olympiad
+Grading of the second round of the competition

 Announcement of the results of the second stage